mattiLeBlanc/gulp-wp-bump-all/README.md

 So I made this possible for my own project.

-    Note: I am really accrossthe streaming stuff in Gulp so I decided (since the bump has nothing to do with the stream anyway) to remove this.
+    Note: I am really accross the streaming stuff in Gulp so I decided (since the bump has nothing to do with the stream anyway) to remove this.
 Because of this, you have to run `bump` as a separate task.

 ## Install